Kamakura: 20 Top Attractions

 7. Ride the Enoden Train Along the Scenic Coastline

 Embark on a memorable journey aboard the Enoden Train, one of Kamakura’s most iconic experiences.
 This charming railway line meanders along the coast, offering breathtaking views of the sparkling ocean and picturesque scenery.
 As you ride, you’ll pass by quaint seaside towns, iconic surf spots, and historical landmarks, providing a unique perspective of Kamakura’s coastal beauty.
 Therefore, remember to have your camera ready to capture the stunning landscapes and the train’s vintage charm.
 This is more than just a mode of transport; it’s a scenic adventure and an essential part of exploring Kamakura attractions.
 To make the most of your ride, consider purchasing a day pass, which allows unlimited travel on the Enoden line.
 Moreover, it gives you the flexibility to hop on and off at various points of interest.
-Check out things to do in Kamakura before you go.
+Check out Best Things To Do in Kamakura before you go.

 8. Stroll Through Komachi Street for Local Snacks and Souvenirs